 The Quintillion HiLDA Ground Station

 Satellite communication plays a fundamental role in Arctic security and national defense.
-Low-orbiting satellites are much closer to ground stations on Earth, reducing latency.
-Additionally, satellite technology can more easily reach remote areas and cast a wide net of coverage area.
+Low-orbiting satellites are much closer to ground stations on Earth, therefore reducing latency.
+Additionally, satellite technology can more easily reach remote areas, and in turn, cast a wide net of coverage area.
 The US Air Force has already invested significant resources in satellite technology with its new Space Development Agency and the US Air Force Space Fence radar.

 To aid in this expansion up toward space, Quintillion partnered with ATLAS Space Operations to build the Quintillion HiLDA ground station.
 This ground station was built in Utqiaġvik, Alaska, making it the highest latitude ground station on US soil.
 This provides a secure place for satellite organizations and companies in the US to process classified data without having to compromise speed.